fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

 Yes

-[Add Heading if a justification for no is Necessary: Justification for ‘no’:]
+[Add the following heading if a justification for no is necessary: Justification for ‘no’:]